mrhrifat/nextjs-interview-questions/README.md

 11. ### What is middleware?

     Middleware allows you to run code before a request is completed.
-Then, based on the incoming request, you can modify the response by rewriting, redirecting, modifying the request or response headers, or responding directly.
+Then, based on the incoming request, you can modify the response by rewriting, redirecting, modifying the request or response headers or responding directly.

     ```js
     import { NextResponse } from "next/server";